What causes slow website loading, and what can I do to speed up my site’s loading times?

 If there are no local CDN centers where visitors can access the site, they do so through the nearest available data center.

 CSS is the code used to stylize your pages.
-While it’s essential to the UI/UX of your website, some people have multiple CSS stylesheets that coincide with each other.
+While it’s essential to the UI/UX of your website, some people have multiple CSS stylesheets that coincide.

 With too much unnecessary code, your CSS can cause website slowness.